mohammad-fouladgar/laravel-mobile-verification/README.md

 ### SMS Client

+You can use any SMS service such as `Nexmo`, `Twilio` and etc for sending verification message.

-Sending verification notifications via SMS in this package is totally desirable.
-Before you can send notifications via this package, you need to install or prepare your SMS client class and implements `Fouladgar\MobileVerifier\Contracts\SmsClient` contract.
-This contract requires you to implement one method: `sendMessage`.
-The `sendMessage` method return your send api based on `Payload` object which contains user number and token message:
+Before you can send notifications via this package, you first need to implement the `Fouladgar\MobileVerifier\Contracts\SmsClient` contract.
+This contract requires you to implement `sendMessage` method.
+The `sendMessage` method will return your SMS service api result by a `Payload` object which contains user number and token message.
+So, a `SMSClient` implementation would look something like this:

 ```php
 <?php